Yuzuk1Shimotsuki/cs1302-uni/README.md

 # CS1302 Self repo

 The original repository from CityU HK CS1302 course.
-Modified by me for some additional information.
+Modified by @me with some additional information.

 This repo is for self-revision only and may not be up-to-date.
 Any updated information should refer to the [original author's repository](https://github.com/ccha23/cs1302)